GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/hydraulicFracture/pennyFracViscosityDominated/Example.rst

 .. code-block:: console

-   python ./hydrofractureFigure.py pennyShapedViscosityDominated
+   python ./pennyShapedViscosityDominatedFigure.py

 As seen, GEOSX predictions of the temporal evolution of fracture radius, wellbore aperture and pressure at fluid inlet are nearly identical to the asymptotic solutions.

-.. plot:: docs/sphinx/advancedExamples/validationStudies/hydraulicFracture/pennyFracViscosityDominated/hydrofractureFigure.py pennyShapedViscosityDominated
+.. plot:: docs/sphinx/advancedExamples/validationStudies/hydraulicFracture/pennyFracViscosityDominated/pennyShapedViscosityDominatedFigure.py

 ------------------------------------------------------------------